Andalusi

 My Designs (Light/Dark)

-• Larger thumbnails for quick recognition
+• Larger thumbnails for quick recognition.

-• Minimal header controls (just enough, not noisy)
+• Minimal header controls — just enough.

 My Designs — Light